 The aIMLInferenceName means the inference type will be used for conducting inference.

 The MLTrainingRequest has a source to identify where it is coming from, which is represented with trainingRequestSource attribute.
-This attribute may be used by an ML Training MnS producer to prioritize the training resources for different sources.
+This attribute may be used by an ML training MnS producer to prioritize the training resources for different sources.

 Each MLTrainingRequest indicates the expectedRunTimeContext that describes the specific conditions for which the MLModel should be trained.

-In case the request is accepted, the ML training MnS producer decides when to start the ML model training based on consumer requirements.
+In case the request is accepted, the ML training MnS producer decides when to start the ML model training based on MnS consumer requirements.
 Once the MnS producer decides to start the training based on the request, the ML training MnS producer instantiates one or more MLTrainingProcess MOI(s) that are responsible to perform the followings:

 - collects (more) data for training, if the training data are not available or the data are available but not sufficient for the training;

-- prepares and selects the required training data, with consideration of the consumer’s request provided candidate training data if any.
-The ML training MnS producer may examine the consumer's provided candidate training data and select none, some or all of them for training.
-In addition, the ML training MnS producer may select some other training data that are available in order to meet the consumer’s requirements for the ML model training;
+- prepares and selects the required training data, with consideration of the MnS consumer’s request provided candidate training data if any.
+The ML training MnS producer may examine the MnS consumer's provided candidate training data and select none, some or all of them for training.
+In addition, the ML training MnS producer may select some other training data that are available in order to meet the MnS consumer’s requirements for the ML model training.

 - trains the MLModel using the selected and prepared training data.